 10. Cultural Arts

 Enjoy cultural arts with your children and give them the opportunity to explore the arts.
 Memorize and share poetry.
 Sing songs together.
 Create together.
 We started a family recital night to share those things we are learning in the arts.
 Cultural arts do not need to be a huge event, though.
-They can be as simple as singing in the car or playing dress-up.
+Some families do a weekly cocoa, snack, and poetry reading.
+Enjoying the cultural arts can be as simple as singing in the car or playing dress-up.
 This is hygee homeschooling.

 11. Developmentally Appropriate Practice

 Instead of the age-grade curriculum method, consider the one room school house approach, where general knowledge is learned and shared together; where skills are taught within the developmental readiness and attention span of the child.
 Children thrive here and are not sent the message that they are behind or inflated by the idea they are ahead.
 This is a safe place to learn and develop.
 This is hygge homeschooling.